 It is difficult to derive long-time supply schedules.
 If each item in the series is to be the average of five years, or ten years, the conditions of supply may change (the whole supply curve may shift up or down).
 If production has changed, the investigator may not be able to tell how much of the change is due to a change in price and how much is due to the change in supply.
-The same difficulty is present in the derivation of demand schedules, but it is easier to
+The same difficulty is present in the derivation of demand schedules, but it is easier to solve, because fairly adequate measures of changes in demand exist (changes in the total national income, or in the general price level, for example).
+Measures of changes in supply of a similar sort are difficult to work out.
+Many variables have to be taken into account, and not all of them can be measured quantitatively-changes in the prices of various cost-items, in rents and interest, in technological production processes, and the like.

-8 Marshall, Principles of Economics, p.
-109.